Willard E. Pugh

 Willard Earl Pugh (born June 16, 1959) is an American actor with numerous film and television credits.
 He has appeared in notable mainstream Hollywood films such as The Color Purple and Air Force One as well as genre films such as RoboCop 2 and Mil Mascaras vs. the Aztec Mummy.
 In the latter film his excellence as an ensemble actor was specifically cited by PopMatters film critic Bill Gibron.
+Pugh was a voice actor for one of the California Raisins, and appeared in an episode of the cult-classic The Super Mario Bros.
+Super Show!.

 Pugh taught broadcasting and film classes at Chaffey College for 11 years in Rancho Cucamonga in the early 1990s.

 Pugh was born in Memphis, Tennessee, the son of Pearlie (née Harris) and Henry Minor Pugh and graduated from Hamilton High School.